 Many business owners dream of building their business from the ground up and exiting with a strong and successful legacy after handing over the keys to the castle to their daughter or son.
-Yet just as many business owners realise those aspirations will have to stay fantasies as their perfect business succession planning comes crashing down around their unsuspecting years.
+Yet just as many business owners realise those aspirations will have to stay fantasies when their business succession planning ideas come crashing down around them.

 If you’re stuck scratching your head, don’t worry.
 You’re not alone.